ColinMelendez/ACM-Cloud-Consulting-Stack/README.md

     - Update the script running in the workers with a rolling deployment (new connection redirected)
     - build the frontend and deploy it to a worker with static assets via wrangler

 Note that migrations are NOT run on the database automatically.
-Migrations of production should be run manually by visiting `packages/database` and executing migrations.sql on the production database via wrangler.
+Migrations of production should be run manually by visiting `packages/database` and executing `migrations.sql` on the production database via wrangler.
 This is intended to ensure that whoever is running the migrations has a sufficient amount of intent to their actions to mitigate the possibility of data loss.
+See the Cloudflare D1 docs for more information, and take a look at the `migrate.sh` script to see the template being used on the deployment databases (You can basically just swap the name of the production database into that command).